 The main types of recognised collaterals include cash deposit, gold bullion, debt securities, equities and funds for non past-due exposures.
-Those collaterals taken by the Group are compliant with the comprehensive approach in its treatment of recognised collateral for credit risk mitigation in capital calculation as mentioned in Banking (Capital) Rules.
+In addition, real property collateral is also recognised for past due exposures.
+Those collaterals taken by the Group are compliant with the comprehensive approach in its treatment of recognised collateral for credit risk mitigation in capital calculation as mentioned in the Banking (Capital) Rules.

-According to Banking (Capital) Rules, the recognised guarantees for credit risk mitigation under STC approach includes the guarantee given by sovereign, public sector entity, multilateral development bank, bank, securities firm with a lower risk weights than the counterparty; or corporate with external credit rating A- or above.
+According to the Banking (Capital) Rules, the recognised guarantees for credit risk mitigation under STC approach includes the guarantee given by sovereign, public sector entity, multilateral development bank, bank, securities firm with a lower risk weights than the counterparty; or corporate with external credit rating A- or above

 The concentration risk management for collaterals is embedded in the collateral management policy, including stress testing.
+To cope with the requirement under Pillar two, we have adopted a scorecard methodology to assess our credit concentration risk and consider whether add-on capital charge is needed to cover this risk.

-Up to the date of report, the Group has not used any recognised credit derivative contracts on- or off-balance sheet recognised netting for credit risk mitigation yet.
+Up to the date of report, the Group has not used any recognised credit derivative contracts, on- or off-balance sheet recognised netting for credit risk mitigation yet.

-- 4.4 Capital management (continued) - (c) Capital charge for credit, market and operational risks (continued) - (i) Capital requirements for credit risk (continued)
+- (c) Capital charge for credit, market and operational risks (continued) - (i) Capital requirements for credit risk (continued)